croaky/laptop/learn/books/paysys/checking.md

 capturing an image of each check as it went through the machine.
 This addressed problems of managing and storing the paper.

-The underlying law still required the original paper check be presented to the check writer's bank until 2004, when the Check Clearing of the 21st Century Act (Check 21) took effect.
+The Check Clearing of the 21st Century Act (Check 21) took effect in 2004.
 The act was proposed and sponsored by the Federal Reserve Bank.
 It said that an image of the original is a legal equivalent of the original paper.